hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 **It's worth noting that installing Docker Desktop in Windows won't work.**

-I tried the following: first install WSL2 (Windows Subsystem Linux 2), then install Docker Desktop for Windows and integrate with WSL2, then run the EDF Development Environment install script, but it still fails.
+I tried the following: first install WSL2 (Windows Subsystem Linux 2), then install Docker Desktop for Windows and integrate with WSL2, then run the Ezmeral Data Fabric Development Environment install script, but it still fails.

-So what I ended up doing was: install VMWare on my Windows PC, create a CentOS8 VM, and run the EDF Development Environment setup script in the VM.
+So what I ended up doing was: install VMWare on my Windows PC, create a CentOS8 VM, and run the Ezmeral Data Fabric Development Environment setup script in the VM.
 This approach is feasible.
 Also, you can always choose the version of the Development Environment you want to deploy, you just need to change the tag of the Docker image.

-## MapReduce on EDF Database Binary Table
+## MapReduce on Ezmeral Data Fabric Database Binary Table

 EDF Database Binary Table is equivalent to the EDF version of Apache HBase, but its technical implementation is different from HBase, which is of course, because the bottom layer of EDF Database Binary Table is EDF File Store.